thomasoa/IBBJS/README.md

 I deploy this on my [GitHub Pages](https://thomasoa.github.io/impossible/index.html) page.

+You can see the original at [my bridge page.](https://bridge.thomasoandrews.com/impossible/) Ancient, written to run on the server in Perl.

 Now that there is an arbitrary precision integer class built into Javsscript, it is easy to implement The Impossible Bridge Book entirely in the browser.